 - The maintenance program is automatically updated, with completed tasks and work-arising captured and the next-due dates and times advanced.

-- The CMMS assists resource scheduling by indicating the number and specialty of all personnel required for planned maintenance shuts, tooling and spares required, and the time needed to complete the work.
+- The CMMS assists with resource allocation and scheduling by indicating the number and specialty of all personnel required for planned maintenance shuts, tooling and spares required, and the time needed to complete the work.
 The in-service database within the CMMS allows data mining and analysis to identify efficiency metrics for continuous improvement initiatives.

 - The CMMS allows you to quickly create, store, and access standard operating procedures, maintenance checklists, and safety guidelines which are key documents for standardizing maintenance work.